 Our focus at iBiology Courses has always been to help students learn by helping them create useful tools for their careers, like the "My Research Plan" (MRP) in the course Planning Your Scientific Journey and the "My Experimental Plan" (MEP) in Let's Experiment: A Guide for Scientists Working at the Bench.

 The goal in our courses is not really to earn a certificate -- although we do provide them for students who care -- and we're not interested in coming up with clever ways to make traditional assessments less boring.
 Rather, we're interested in guiding the student through the creation of a work product that remains relevant and useful, integrating key concepts along the way.

-Now, after five years of experimentation and feedback, we're ready to improve and extended this approach.
+Now, after five years of experimentation and feedback, we're ready to improve and extend this approach.
 We want to create even more innovative features.
 We need an iBiology Courses Version 2!

 In our Version 2 (V2) system, we want more powerful and involved learning tools that provide continued value, like modern SaaS sites do.
 We want our system to get better at helping students create things useful for their professional development, and do so with more chances to interact with peers.
 Underneath this, supporting features like MRP and MEP, we want just a few, basic LMS features...like a system for organizing content into modules.
 Or a long-form text assessments.